 The quickest way to apply is through MyWelfare.ie – however you must have a verified MyGovID account.
 You can also apply through your local Intreo Centre or Social Welfare Branch Office.

-3. Illness Benefit for those affected by Covid-19
+3. Enhanced Illness Benefit

 What is it?

 When a worker is told to self-isolate by a doctor or has been diagnosed with COVID-19 (Coronavirus) by a doctor, they can apply for an enhanced Illness Benefit payment of €350 per week.
 This has been extended until 31 March 2021.

 To be eligible for this payment a person must be confined to their home or a medical facility.